 - Medical insurance information, including insurance cards, pre-certification, and other documentation required by your insurer.
 If you don't have insurance, talk with the admission staff about other payments methods and sources of financial aid.

 - Photo ID, such as a driver’s license or passport.

-- List of telephone numbers of your immediate family that we can call, if necessary.
+- List of names and telephone numbers of your immediate family that we can call, if necessary.

 - Bring a list of your allergies.
 It is important to let your doctor and nurse know if you have any allergies, especially to medications and food, and/or to other substances.